-Twitter was the true spokesperson of the day in Hurricane Sandy.
-If you wanted to know what was really going on, all you had to do was follow Twitter.
-The social media service provider really shined in Sandy.
 It provided people on the street the opportunity to post realtime information, pictures, and video of events happening right at that moment.
-It allowed those in need to post requests for assistance, like help with evacuation, and it allowed emergency responders and government officials a chance to reach out with critical information to those who needed it most.
+It allowed those in need to post requests for assistance, like help with evacuation, and it allowed emergency responders and government officials a chance to reach out with critical information to those who needed it the most.

-There were, of course, some great fake tweets and posts to Facebook pages which were quickly called out.
-One man was arrested for spreading false rumors about the NYSE using social media.5 There were also some great images, clearly Photoshopped, that provided a bit of necessary humor, like the image of the Statue of Liberty being bombarded by waves which was taken out of the movie "The Day After Tomorrow."
+There were, of course, some areat fake tweets and posts to FaceBook pages but they were auickly called out, for example, the man who said that the New York Stock Exchange was flooding.
+He was arrested for spreading false rumors using social media.1 There were also some great images, clearly Photo-shopped, that provided a bit of necessary humor, like the image of the Statue of Liberty being bombarded by waves, that was taken out of the movie "The Day After Tomorrow."

 Sandy clearly pointed out that we need multiple ways to reach our key stakeholders.
 If you have limited options, your communication performance is poor.
 It was a great reminder to be diversified in your communication approach.